isomerpages/govtech-stp/_work-pass-holder-lane/Overview (Work Pass Holder Lane).md

 ### 5. Frequently Asked Questions

-Click here for the Work Pass Holder Lane FAQs.
+Click <a href="/wphl/faq" target="_blank">here</a> for the Work Pass Holder Lane FAQs.

 Click on the relevant links to MOM’s website for:

-•	Pass related matters (e.g. IPA extensions, pass issuance or renewals)
+- <a href="https://www.mom.gov.sg/covid-19/actions-for-companies-to-bring-pass-holders-into-singapore#request-for-moms-entry-approval-for-cmp-workers" target="_blank">Pass related matters (e.g. IPA extensions, pass issuance or renewals)</a>
-•	Entry applications for CMP workers
+- <a href="https://www.mom.gov.sg/covid-19/actions-for-companies-to-bring-pass-holders-into-singapore#request-for-moms-entry-approval-for-cmp-workers" target="_blank">Entry applications for CMP workers</a>

-If your questions are not addressed by the FAQs above, you can submit your question here.
+If your questions are not addressed by the FAQs above, you can submit your question <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a>.